2022 United States House of Representatives elections in Florida: District 13

 Democrat Charlie Crist was re-elected with 53% of the vote in 2020, having represented the district since January 3, 2017.
-Crist did not run for re-election to the House in 2022, instead ran for and secured the Democratic nomination for the 2022 Florida gubernatorial election.
+He did not run for re-election to the House in 2022, but instead ran for and secured the Democratic nomination for the 2022 Florida gubernatorial election.
 Crist resigned from the House early on August 31, 2022.

-The boundaries of the district had been redrawn from 2020 determined by the 2020 redistricting cycle.
+The boundaries of the district had been redrawn from 2020, determined by the 2020 redistricting cycle.
+The 13th district was another district drawn to be much more conservative than on the previous map, by removing the east parts of Saint Petersburg city and jutting the district north to the Pasco-Pinellas border.

 This district was included on the list of Democratic-held seats the National Republican Congressional Committee was targeting in 2022.